-In both cases dSPACE Simulator is equipped with a DS5202 FPGA Board.
+In both cases the dSPACE HIL Simulator is equipped with a DS6601 or DS6602 FPGA Base Board.
 Electronic load modules provide the real current for simulation at electric power level. dSPACE Automotive Simulation Models for vehicle dynamics are used for simulating the actual physical vehicle characteristics, including the steering system for the EPS and the brake hydraulics for the ESP.

 Subscribe to our newsletters, or manage or delete your subscriptions